alex-spataru/HiDPI-Fixer/README.md

 HiDPI-Fixer also works with DEs other than GNOME, however, you will need to manually set the scaling factor to 200% in the control center application of your desktop environment.

+## TODOs/Ideas

+- [ ] Allow users to choose between creating a custom resolution or using `xrandr --scale`, to avoid `BAT MATCH` errors
+- [ ] Integrate [`run_scaled`](https://github.com/kaueraal/run_scaled/) to HiDPI-Fixer, by creating custom `*.desktop` files in `./local/share/applications` to fix apps that refuse to do any scaling at all.
+- [ ] Instead of generating a startup script, allow users to apply the changes system wide.

+Contributions and less-ugly fixes are welcome :octocat:!

-## Friendly Tips
+## Tips

-- Some applications such as WPS Office ignore completely the system's DPI setting (and don't even have an option to change their scale factor).
-Given that `HiDPI-Fixer` creates a very large resolution, it may be almost impossible to use fixed-DPI applications.
-If you rely on those applications, you can run them with (`run_scaled`)[https://github.com/kaueraal/run_scaled/], resulting in an usable, albeit blurry per-application experience.
+- Some applications such as WPS Office ignore completely the system's DPI setting (and thus cannot do any scaling at all).
+Given that `HiDPI-Fixer` creates a very large resolution, it may be almost impossible to use these fixed-DPI applications.
+If you rely on those applications, you can run them with [`run_scaled`](https://github.com/kaueraal/run_scaled/), resulting in an usable, albeit blurry per-application experience.
+But at least your desktop and HiDPI-friendly apps will look decent :+1:.
 - In some cases, `xrandr` will not let you to use resolutions larger than your screen's native resolution, which results in the rather-cryptic `BAD MATCH` error.
 If you have any idea how to fix this, please contact me or make a PR.

 ## License